 The Ranch House

-The Morgan Horse ranch is loated next to the Ranch House and was a National Park Service trains and houses the horses used in this park for trail maintenance, patrol and rescue operations.
-There is one full-time park employee on staff and many volunteers who help with the care of the horses that live here.There are interpretive exhibits at the ranch and the volunteers are usually happy to answer questions about the horses.
+The Morgan Horse Ranch, located next door, is where the National Park Service trains and houses the horses used in Point Reyes park for trail maintenance, patrol and rescue operations.
+There are interpretive exhibits at the ranch and the volunteers are happy to answer questions about the horses.

 Red Barn Classroom

 Built circa 1870 as part of Bear Valley Ranch, this barn was originally unpainted.
 In the 1906 earthquake, one corner of the barn moved 16 feet.
 By 1964, when the Park purchased the ranch, it had acquired its signature red color.